 BOARD OF DIRECTORS

-Maura McInerney, Esq.: President: Staff Attorney, Education Law Center
+Maura McInerney, Esq.: President: Legal Director, Education Law Center

-Maureen Lawrence, Esq.: Vice President: Attorney, Hangley Aronchick Segal Pudlin & Schiller
+Maureen Lawrence, Esq.: Vice President: Associate, Hangley Aronchick Segal Pudlin & Schiller

-Danielle Petaja, Esq.: Secretary: Attorney, Saul Ewing, LLP
+Danielle Petaja, Esq.: Secretary: Associate, Saul Ewing Arnstein & Lehr LLP

-Christina Bales, MD: Pediatric Gastroentrologist, Children's Hospital of Phiadelphia
+Christina Bales, MD: Pediatric Gastroenterologist, Children’s Hospital of Philadelphia

 Eileen Horgan, Esq.: Attorney, Women Against Abuse